thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

      - Their form transmuted to a half animal form to reflect the fact that their free will is nearly gone.
 They now have a herd instinct that rules much of their behaviour.
-     - They became nearly immune to the magic of the Thrones as practiced by other mortals.
+     - They became nearly immune to the magic of the Thrones as practised by other mortals.
 It is next to impossible to confound or imperious a centaur for example.
 This is in part because they perceive the magic of the attempt.